Is it good to study 4 hours a day?

 Physical geography is the study of the earth’s physical characteristics and processes, including climate and weather systems, rock formations, oceans and the shifting of tectonic plates.
 Human geography, on the other hand, studies human societies – how they’re formed, how they operate, and the struggles they face to thrive and survive.

-READ ALSO: Is 4K best for gaming?
+READ ALSO: What is the best Calibre for moose?

 What are the two types of geography?